Why Doesn't My Heat Work?

 • Make sure your vehicle has the proper type of coolant.
 Improper coolant can cause corrosion.
 A quick Google search or phone call to an auto parts store will tell you what kind of coolant your vehicle needs.

+Checking coolant quality for contaminants and making sure it is properly mixed with water.
+It should be a 50/50 mix.
 These simple steps will prolong the life of your cooling/heating system and keep your radiator and heater clean and free from clogs and buildup.

 Facing winter with a malfunctioning heater core is far from ideal.
 It may be a smaller counterpart to the radiator, but its role in keeping you warm is unquestionable.
 With proactive maintenance and prompt attention to signs of trouble, you can help ensure that your car's heater core remains a reliable companion, providing warmth and comfort even in the coldest of seasons.
 We hope this clears up any questions and informs you a little bit more about these heater core issues we have been seeing.